aplteam/Tester2/docs/Tester2-Reference.md

 * In case no result is returned you need to either print a message to the session or make sure the function stops in case you find something not to your liking; you might need to keep `⎕TRAP` local and set it accordingly in the function for this.

 * In case the function returns a result it must be a text vector.
 If that text vector is empty then `Tester2` does not take any action.
-If it is a simple string this string will be printed to the session.
+If it is a simple non-empty string this string will be printed to the session.
 Then `Tester2` carries on.

 ## Workflow